Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Model formulation

-To allow for a constructive discussion towards computational solutions to our problem, one needs to differentiate the representation of the puzzle itself (in the sense of the riddle to solve) and its possible solutions.
-A crossing cuts \textit{puzzle} is thus a representation of the unordered puzzle pieces after the complete polygon was cut.
-Formally, let $P = \{p_1, \dots p_n\}$ be a set of \textit{pieces}, where each each $p_i$ is a convex polygon of $N_i \geq 3$ vertices.
+To facilitate a constructive discussion towards computational solutions to our problem, one needs to differentiate the representation of the puzzle itself (in the sense of the riddle to solve) and its possible solutions.
+A crossing cuts \textit{puzzle} is thus a representation of the unordered puzzle pieces after the complete polygon was cut (Fig,~\ref{fig:cc_df}B,E).
+Formally, let $P = \{p_1, \dots p_n\}$ be a set of \textit{pieces}, where each $p_i$ is a convex polygon of $N_i \geq 3$ vertices.
 By convention, we order these vertices clockwise around the polygon's center of mass and denote them

-Correspondingly we label the piece edges between these consecutive vertices by
+Correspondingly we label the piece edges between these consecutive vertices by {

-A \textit{solution} to a crossing cuts puzzle requires to position each piece in its ''correct'' position relative to all other pieces, and while this may require the determination of a Euclidean transformation (position and rotation) for each piece, in practice this will first require to resolve the neighborhood relationships between the pieces, i.e., the ''correct'' mating graph.
+} A \textit{solution} to a crossing cuts puzzle requires positioning each piece in its ''correct'' position relative to all other pieces, and while this requires the determination of a Euclidean transformation (position and rotation) for each piece, in practice this will first require to resolve the neighborhood relationships between the pieces, i.e., the ''correct'' mating graph.
 An algorithm to obtain a solution thus needs to determine both \begin{itemize}

 \item[i.] the pairwise matings $M = \left\{m_1, \dots m_{|M|}\right\}$ of all pieces, i.e., all unordered pairs of edges $m_q=\{ e_i^j, e_k^l \}$ of two different pieces that should be matched (and in an ideal setting, truly overlap) in order to reconstruct the puzzle, and